-The province will continue to flow funding as agreed in the Memorandum of Settlement to First Nations for the provision of pay equity funding to child care programs in First Nations communities.
+The province will continue to flow funding as agreed upon in the Memorandum of Settlement to First Nations, reached on April 23, 2003, for the provision of pay equity funding to child care programs in First Nations communities.
 Service providers are required to continue to meet their pay equity obligations.

-First Nations are required to report financial and service data to the Ministry related to Pay Equity Union Settlement funding.
-First Nations that report in EFIS will provide this information in their Interim Report and Financial Statement submissions.
+First Nations are required to report financial and service data to the ministry related to Pay Equity Union Settlement funding.
+First Nations that report in EFIS will provide this information in their Interim Report and Financial Statements submissions.
 First Nations that do not report in EFIS will provide this information in their year-end Financial Statements-attestation submission.